BretStateham/FlySimExpress/Labs/flysimexpress-00.md

   - [Latest DevKit for Windows](https://aka.ms/devkit/prod/installpackage/latest)
   - [Latest DevKit for macOS](https://aka.ms/devkit/prod/installpackage/mac/latest)

   > **Note**: The Dev Kit includes a number of software packages.
-By installing the latest Dev Kit, you should also get the latest version of the following:
+By installing the latest Dev Kit, you should also get the appropriate versions of the following:

     - Azure CLI
     - Node.js